idoshahar96-sudo/brain-bleed-algorithm-evaluation/README.md

 - Patient volume is unevenly split: one site handles roughly 70% of all scans versus 30% at the other, and inpatients outnumber ED cases at both sites (72% vs. 28%), in each hospital seperatly and also in overall.
-- Base positive rate is 9.5% overall (4.7% for ED, 11.4% for inpatient).
-That's low enough in both subgroups that a trivial    "always negative" baseline already scores ~90% accuracy, so accuracy is a poor metric with these imbaanced classes.
+- The overall positive rate for ICH is 9.5% (4.7% in the ED and 11.4% for inpatients), resulting in a notable class imbalance.
+With such a low prevalence, a trivial “always negative” classifier would already achieve ~90% accuracy, making other performence metrics more informative.
-- The three algorithms sit at very different points on the sensitivity/PPV tradeoff (recall/precision): algo1 is a conservative, high-specificity model (98% specificity, 51% sensitivity), algo2 is an aggressive, high-recall model (92% sensitivity, but 86% of its alerts are false alarms), and algo3 is a balanced model with the best F1 (0.73).
+- The three algorithms occupy very different points on the sensitivity–PPV (recall–precision) tradeoff. **Algo1 is the most conservative model**, achieving the highest precision (76%) and specificity (98%), but the lowest sensitivity (51%), meaning it misses nearly half of the positive cases. **Algo2 is the most aggressive model**, achieving the highest sensitivity (92%), but at the cost of the lowest precision (14%) and specificity (43%), which means 86% of its alerts being false positives. **Algo3 provides the most balanced performance**, ranking second in both sensitivity (74%) and specificity (97%) and achieving the highest F1-score (0.73).
 - Despite the prevalence gap between classes, algorithm rankings stay consistent: across all of the combinations per site × class, every metric except accuracy preserves the same ranking of algorithms seen in the overall numbers.
 - The downside is that algo3 is also ~13x slower than the fastest algorithm (10 min mean runtime vs. 45s) and far less consistent, with a much wider